 Granada is best known for its colorful buildings, churches, and plazas from way back in the colonial days.
 Being a tourist hotspot means that you shouldn’t have too much trouble getting around in Granada.
 Unlike other destinations that have become communes for backpackers, Granada has a decent mix of all types of travelers from all over the world.
 In short, while speaking Spanish always helps, you can get by with English in most parts of town.

-Granada does have a strong backpacker presence, which means you won’t have any trouble finding hostels, friends, and parties.
+Granada does have a strong backpacker presence, which means you won’t have any trouble finding hostels, fellow travelers, or parties.
 When picking a hostel, the only recommendation I have is to make sure it has air conditioning.
 I had to hop from hostel to hostel because I literally could not sleep because it was so hot.
 Hostel De Boca en Boca (while pretty good otherwise) was unbearable even with the windows cracked open.
 There are dozens and dozens of hostels in Granada and one of them is bound to have air conditioning.
 Pay extra if you have to.
 It will be so worth it.
 Backpacking Nicaragua will be pretty cheap and this is one of those things you can afford to splurge on.

 Admittedly, those streets and plaza are extremely touristy.
-It’s a good area to congregate and have food and drinks, but aside from walking up and down the streets, there’s not much to do.
+It is a good area to congregate and have food and drinks, but aside from walking up and down the streets, there is not much to do.
 The entire old town of Granada has a colonial feel to it, so if you want to experience the colorful houses and cobbled streets, then you shouldn’t feel restricted to just the touristic areas.
 If you feel comfortable exploring on your own, I think it’s much better to wander around the less trafficked areas to see what all the colored buildings looked like before they put a coffee shop or Italian restaurant in it.

 Granada also has some pretty decent markets that sell anything you can imagine.
 If you aren’t tired of Central American markets yet, you can check out what Granada has to offer.
 In the actual town of Granada, I didn’t do much aside from exploring old buildings and churches and eat really nice meals for cheap.
 However, there are some cool things to do just outside of Granada.

 I went kayaking twice, once in the Isletas de Granada and once in Laguna de Apoyo (where I tragically dropped my phone in the water).
 The Isletas de Granada are a popular place for travelers to check out via boat.
-There’s an island with spider monkeys, which is pretty dope.
+There is an island with spider monkeys, which is pretty dope.
 You don’t get to go on any of the islands because most of them are protected, but floating through the hundreds and hundreds of small islands is a great way to spend the day.
 Laguna de Apoyo was nice too but it wasn’t anything too special.
 If you’re into outdoorsy stuff, I definitely recommend doing that outdoorsy stuff by the water.
 It’s the only way that you can possibly stand the heat.

 Another cool thing to do in the area is to check out Volcan Masaya.
 I didn’t have enough time to go but it is a popular draw for travelers because it is active and often spews smoke from its vents.
 It is one of Nicaragua’s oldest and largest national parks so there is more to do than just check out the volcanic activity, although I can’t imagine someone not being interested in F’IN VOLCANOES.
 Speaking of volcanoes, you’ve also got Volcan Mombacho which is only twenty minutes from Granada.
 It’s a great place to hike and it is thankfully, a lot cooler than being in the city of Granada.